awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 ------
 #### [ Fargate ]

+   Ensure that the cluster that you want to use Fargate in is in the list of [supported Regions](fargate.md)\.

    1. Create a Fargate profile that includes the sample application's namespace with the following command\.
-Replace the *alternate\-colored* text with your own values\.
+Replace the *example\-values* with your own values\.
 **Note**
 The command that follows only works for clusters that were created with `eksctl`\.
 If you didn't create your cluster with `eksctl`, then you can create the profile with the the [AWS Management Console](fargate-profile.md#create-fargate-profile), using the same values for `name` and `namespace` that are in the command below\.

       ```
-      eksctl create fargateprofile --cluster prod --region us-east-1 --name alb-sample-app --namespace 2048-game
+      eksctl create fargateprofile --cluster prod --region region-code --name alb-sample-app --namespace 2048-game
       ```

    1. Download and apply the manifest files to create the Kubernetes namespace, deployment, and service with the following commands\.